Business Expenses: Meaning, Types, Tax Deductible Expenses

 Cost of Goods Sold (COGS)

 COGS covers the direct costs of producing or acquiring goods sold by a business.
 It includes raw materials, labor, and other expenses tied directly to the production process.
 For instance, in furniture sales, COGS includes the cost of wood, labor, and additional materials like hardware.
+Know how to start hardware store in india.

 Capital Expenses (Capex)